VladimirMakaev/cqrs-journey-doc/Reference_06_Sagas.markdown

   bounded context.
 A Process Manager gives a single place where the routing is defined.

-## When Should I Not Use a Process Manager?
+## When should I not use a Process Manager?

 The following list identifies reasons not to use a Process Manager: